 What is ESG?

-Examples of social issues include activities in conflict zones, distribution of fair trade products, health and access to medicine, workplace health safety and quality, HIV/AIDS, labour standards in the supply chain, child labour, slavery, relations with local communities, human capital management, employee relations, diversity, controversial weapons, and freedom of association.
+The social pillar refers to an organisation’s relationships with all of its stakeholders, including employees, customers and community at large.
+Examples of social considerations include: activities in conflict zones; distribution of fair trade products; health and access to medicine; workplace health safety and quality; labour standards in the supply chain; child labour; slavery; relations with local communities; human capital management; employee relations; diversity within workforces; controversial weapons and freedom of association.

 Governance is the system by which organisations are directed and controlled.
 It deals largely with the structures and mechanisms in place between the constituent parts of an organisation’s operations, for example: the directors; the board (and its sub-committees); and the shareholders.
 Governance issues may include: executive benefits and compensation; bribery and corruption; shareholder rights; business ethics; board diversity; board structure; director independence; risk management; whistle-blowing schemes; stakeholder dialogue; lobbying and disclosure.
 Transparency and accountability are key to good corporate governance, which includes: the provision of good quality information in a timely manner; and documenting clear and credible decision-making processes.
 Governance may also include the implications an organisation’s strategy has on environmental and social issues, and how the strategy is implemented.